theolivenbaum/resin/README.md

 # Resin
 Resin is a vector space model implementation, a search and analytics framework and a document store.
 Querying support includes exact,  fuzzy and prefix, soon also range (up-coming feature in RC 4), and comes with customizable tokenizers and scoring schemes.

+## It's an index (that you can read)
+From another angle Resin is an index of the same kind that you attach to database tables to make reading from them fast.
+Certain types of database indices are as full-featured as Resin indices are but usually you'll use one that doesn't support near or prefix matches to achieve decent write speeds.
+In Resin, all your data is in an index.
+There is no place to put data outside of an index because in Resin, everything is an index, or a LcrsTrie to be more precise.

 ## Supports any scoring scheme
 Out-of-the-box, to support the default tf-idf scoring scheme Resin will store term counts.
 To support any scoring scheme Resin gives you the ability to store any additional data (up-coming feature in RC4).
 That data will be delivered to you neatly as a field on the document posting.
 In your custom IScoringScheme you then base your per-document posting calculations on that data instead of just the term count.